Oklahoma is chock-full of attractions designed with children's fun and learning in mind.

 This special amusement park has been providing wholesome family fun since 1947.
 Kiddie Park provides 16 brightly painted rides that do not go very fast, far or high.
 Rides include a Ferris wheel, airplanes, carousel, bumper cars and many others.
 Each ride costs only 25 cents, so the kids can enjoy to their heart's content and parents won't mind.
 The park is open Tuesday through Saturday evenings during the summer months.

-Leonardo's Discovery Warehouse is a hands-on museum with experiences for youngsters in the areas of arts and science.
+Leonardo's Children's Museum is a hands-on museum with experiences for youngsters in the areas of arts and science.
 Touch a real dinosaur egg, slide down a three-story slide, build your own castle in the carpentry shop, get lost in a variety of bridges, tunnels and mazes, experiment with different scientific principles, tell time on a sundial, travel to the moon in a simulated space shuttle, and lots more.
-All day admission also includes Adventure Quest, an outdoor science playground featuring a 3-story castle.
+All day admission also includes Adventure Quest, an outdoor science playground featuring a three-story castle.

 At the Tulsa Children’s Museum Discovery Lab, kids are invited to help create the exhibits while learning about art, science, technology and engineering.
 Inspire their inner inventor with a trip to the Make Shop, a do-it-yourself workshop and craft area that encourages kids to create items using recycled and repurposed items.
 Don’t miss the suspension bridge, walkway and 30-ft. slide made entirely from packing tape or the toddler area featuring hands-on activities, books and a mini-ball wall.